Jose1i1o/postgresql-basics/README.md

 ### 🎯 Objective

-The objective of these exercises is to practice basic PostgreSQL queries, ranging from a very low to a low level of complexity.
-The exercises do not involve subqueries.
+These exercises are intended to practice basic PostgreSQL queries, ranging from low to intermediate level of complexity.
+The exercises do not include subqueries.

 ### 💪 Exercises